msc-acse/ACSE-5/Lecture5.md

 - Errors when storing data: isnan (number is not defined, for example = sqrt(-1)
 - Errors when storing data: isinf (number is too large, >1e309)

-## Function objects
+## Inheritance: Pure virtual functions
-- What is a function object
+- What is an interface object?
+- How do I make a class "pure virtual"?
+- Why would I want to do this?
-- How can I create it?
+- How to create interface objects?
-- What is it used for?

 ## Libraries (static)
 - Revisiting header and source files